Pacific Wrecks

 Operation Sho-1-Go (Victory) - Battle of Leyte Gulf

-On October 22, 1944 at 8:00am departs Brunei Bay as part of Operation Sho-1-Go (Victory) as part of the "Central Force" First Mobile Striking Force under the command of Vice-Admiral Takeo Kurita proceeds to the northeast bound for the Philippines and will engage in the Battle of Leyte Gulf.
+On October 22, 1944 at 8:20am departs Brunei Bay as part of Operation Sho-1-Go (Victory) as part of Second Section of Force "A" (Central Force) First Mobile Striking Force under the command of Vice-Admiral Takeo Kurita bound for the Philippines and will engage in the Battle of Leyte Gulf.

 The "Central Force" includes five battleships from BatDiv1: Musashi Yamato, Nagato, Kongō, and Haruna plus CruDivs 4 and CruDivs 5 ten heavy cruisers: Atago, Maya, Takao, Chōkai, Myōkō, Haguro, Kumano, Suzuya, Tone and Chikuma, plus two light cruisers: Noshiro and Yahagi: and DesRon 2 fifteen destroyer.